vidigaljoao/vidigaljoao.github.io/_posts/2019-08-01-first-entry.md

 excerpt: "Data Science"
 ---

 The first of many about different topics in Data Science.
-I will also add some of my projects that help me in my journey into Data science.
+I will also add some of my projects that help me in in this journey into Data science, they will be in the portfolio page.